MahmoudHassan/data-fundamentals-nanodegree/README.md

-# 🎓 Makeen Nanodegree Program - Data Fundamentals Nanodegree
+# 🎓 Makeen Nanodegree Program - Data Analyst Essentials  Nanodegree

 Welcome to the Data Fundamentals Nanodegree!
 Below is the course index with links to the materials for each session.
 Happy learning! 📚🚀